cesarderio/Scripts/Development/AWS_Recon/README.md

 ## 📝 Feedback & Contributions

 We're always looking to improve and expand this tool.
-If you encounter issues, have feature requests, or want to contribute, please [link to your repository or contact method].
+If you encounter issues, have feature requests, or want to contribute, please:

+1. Fork the repository.
+2. Create a new branch (`git checkout -b new-feature-branch`).
+3. Make your changes.
+4. Commit your changes (`git commit -am 'Add a new feature'`).
+5. Push to the branch (`git push origin new-feature-branch`).
+6. Create a new Pull Request.

 ## License